This story was originally posted on January 20, 2017 and was last updated on July 18, 2017.

 You have the opportunity to get money back from Medicare if you:

 - Have limited income and limited resources

 - Have Supplemental Security Income

 - Received any of the following:

-If you’ve received any notices, call your plan or contact Medicare’s Limited Income Newly Eligible Transition (NET) Program at 1-800-783-1307.
+If you’ve received any of the notices listed above, call your plan or contact Medicare’s Limited Income Newly Eligible Transition (NET) Program at 1-800-783-1307.

 - State Programs

-- Visiting your local Social Security Administration office
+- Visit your local Social Security Administration (SSA) office

 - Applying on the Social Security Administrations’ website